mrporterphysics/mrporterphysics.github.io/Daily Plan/20232024/Daily Slides/APAgendas202324.md

 3. Define Force Laws

 ### 🚨 Notes & Upcoming...
-- We need to do a rotational kinematics quiz -- when?
+- We need to do a rotational kinematics quiz -- Thursday?

 </div>